 Paula Yurss Lasanta

 Paula Yurss Lasanta is a fourth-year PhD Candidate at the Autonomous University of Barcelona (UAB).
 She holds a major in Spanish and English by the UAB and a MA degree in Advanced English Studies (UAB).
-She is currently teaching at Haverford College (PA, USA) with a Fulbright fellowship.
+She taught at Haverford College (PA, USA) with a Fulbright fellowship (2018-19).
 At present she is focusing her research on the works of British author Helen Maria Williams (1759-1827) and her areas of interest are feminism, women’s writing, the French Revolution, the eighteenth century and Romanticism.